SEIU Local 49 Adds Mingus Mapps and Keith Wilson to Its Endorsements for Mayor, Maintains Endorsement of Carmen Rubio

 “But what I also hear SEIU saying is that, in the context of ranked choice voting, Portlanders should rank anybody but Rene Gonzalez for their second or third choice,” Waller says.

-Mapps is a sitting commissioner on the Portland City Council but has struggled to generate meaningful support in his campaign for mayor.
-Wilson, the owner of a trucking company, is a political outsiders whose campaign has gradually gained steam as the two leading candidates, Rubio and Rene Gonzalez, have both made missteps.
+Mapps has struggled as a sitting commissioner to generate meaningful support for his mayoral campaign.
+Wilson, the owner of a trucking company, is a political outsider whose campaign has gradually gained steam as the two leading candidates, Rubio and Rene Gonzalez, have both made missteps.

 Ibarra says it doesn’t speak to a political split between the unions, but instead just a timing issue for Local 503′s endorsement board.